Heaven is for Real: Truth or Hoax?

-Todd Burpo and his son, Colton, tell an amazing story of a heavenly experience.
-Heaven is for Real is a short book that can be read in a brief period of time.
-The Burpo family spent two very difficult weeks at The Great Plains Regional Medical Center in North Platte, Nebraska where Dr. Timothy O’Holleran performed emergency surgery on their four year old son to remove a ruptured appendix.
+In the 2010 best-selling Christian book, Heaven is for Real, Todd Burpo and his son tell the story of an amazing heavenly experience.
+The Burpo family had spent two difficult weeks at The Great Plains Regional Medical Center in North Platte, Nebraska where a doctor eventually performed emergency appendectomy surgery on their three-year old son, Colton.